Official Website of the

 The following offers the latest information about events and activities happening in the Diocese of Little Rock.

-Do you feel lost, alone or bored in your marriage?
 Are you frustrated, hurt or angry with your spouse?
 Are you constantly fighting?
 Or, do you simply shut down?
 Have you thought about separation or divorce?
 Does talking about it only make it worse?
 Retrouvaille is available to help.
 This program offers tools needed to rediscover a loving marriage relationship.
 Thousands of couples headed for cold, unloving relationships or divorce have successfully overcome their marriage problems by attending the program.
-It consists of a weekend experience followed by a ...
+It consists of a weekend experience followed by a series of 6 to 12 post-weekend sessions over a three-month period. ...
 More